Sanpoil: Territory

 Since the 17th century the Sanpoil flourished with a many villages along the Sanpoil River and Nespelem River, tributaries of the Columbia River Later, the tribe was placed on Sanpoil and Colville Reservations in Washington state.

 History

 The Sanpoil had a semi-democratic system of government with various chiefs representing each community within the tribe.
 Chiefs were not hereditary.
 In the 19th and early 20th centuries, United States government officials began recognizing one chief at a time.

-The last four officially recognized chiefs of the Sanpoil Tribe were Que Que Tas (1822–1905), his son Nespelem George (1863-January 29, 1929), Skolaskin, and Jim James.
-The mother of Que Que Tas was a woman chief who met Lewis and Clark on the great plateau when they came through on the Pacific Northwest Expedition.

 The Sanpoil Tribe was incorporated into the Colville Confederation by executive order from the president of the United States after strong recommendation from the Indian agents noting the Sanpoil's relatively peaceful nature toward others, notably Euro-American settlers.

 In 1905, the United States Indian Office counted 324 Sanpoil and 41 Nespelem.
 In 1910, the Census counted 240 and 46.
 In 1913, after a survey, the Office of Indian Affairs counted 202 and 43.

 Language

 Sanpoil is a dialect of the Colville-Okanagan language, which is Interior Salishan languages typical of Plateau nations, and related most closely to Salishan languages' eastern section.

-Nesilextcl'n, the dialect of Interior Salish spoken by the Sanpoil, is no longer taught in schools or spoken by the younger generations.
-While a few fluent speakers remain, all are senior citizens.
-Without language preservation efforts, the dialect will be lost to the Sanpoil people and to the world.